October 1, 2024

 Ostensibly, we're looking for a cluster of historic graves that three previous visitors have decried in AMap comments as "unfindable" and possibly nonexistent.
 Mostly though, it's a useful marker to set our GPSs to as we aren't on the kind of terrain that supports riding side by side and we haven't yet discovered how much we enjoy swapping stories with each other⁷.

 Success is found in the form of what turns out to be the nicest hotel⁸ in town.
-We are, as is expected, the first foreigners they've ever had but the staff and owner are pretty amenable to letting us behind the Front Desk to register ourselves and police we never see who are vaguely aware⁹ that orders from above have been issued about not rejecting foreigners just because.
+We are, as is expected, the first foreigners they've ever had but the staff and owner are pretty amenable to letting us behind the Front Desk to register ourselves and the police (who we never see or directly speak to) are vaguely aware⁹ that strict orders from above have been issued about not rejecting foreigners just because you don't want to admit you don't know how to correctly receive us.

-Being the first, letting the boss and all his staff take pictures with us, and making a praise-y video about the boss letting us behind the counter earn us a free dish of some savory mutton stew that's substantially better than either of the dishes we specifically order.
+Being their first, letting the boss and all his staff take pictures with us, and making a praise-y video about the boss letting us behind the counter earn us a free dish of some savory mutton stew that's substantially better than either of the dishes we specifically order in the first floor restaurant.
 Then, it's up to rooms where the central heat hasn't been turned on yet, there are no individual heaters, and everything is chilly enough that neither of us are willing to find out if the showers have hot water.

 --